brookscom4580/grunt-js-base/README.md

 grunt-js-base
 =============

 Basic starter files for a project using Grunt.js.
-This repo was created as sample code for my article [Automate Recurring Tasks with Grunt.js on Sitepoint.com](www.sitepoint.com/automate-recurring-tasks-grunt/).

 ## What's in it?